Alaska Senior Living Statistics & Facts

 *Includes Black, Native American, Alaska Native, Asian, Native Hawaiian, Pacific Islander or individuals of one or more other races, and Hispanic/Latinx people of any race.

-Retiring in Alaska is generally a more costly endeavor compared to settling down in other states, because of its location.
-Remoteness means that food have to be transported from far away, and utility costs are often higher than elsewhere.
-Since it's always so cold in Alaska, most people have to keep their central heating on at all times inside the home.
-The electricity bill alone racks up quickly as a result.
-Overall, it costs approximately 34% more to live in Alaska.
-Utility costs are roughly 50% higher than in other parts of the United States, while food expenses come out to about 37% more according to a report by MarketWatch.
+Retiring in Alaska is generally a more costly endeavor compared to settling down in other states because of the location.
+Remoteness means that food has to be transported from far away, and utility costs are often higher than elsewhere.
+Since it's always so cold in Alaska, most people keep their central heating on at all times inside the home.
+The electricity bill alone racks up quickly.
+Overall, it costs approximately 34 percent more to live in Alaska.
+Utility costs are roughly 50 percent higher than in other parts of the United States, while food expenses come out to about 37 percent more according to a report by MarketWatch.

 There are more affordable places in Alaska to retire, however.
 A city like Fairbanks is a good choice because it's not in a rural area, which means that goods don't have to be transported as far to get in.
 The cost of living in Fairbanks is lower than most other Alaskan cities.

-Keep in mind that if you require a lot of medical attention, you'll want to make sure to pick a city where you won't have to commute too far to a hospital in case of an emergency.
-Most of the remote areas of the state will require you to travel quite far to get to the nearest hospital.
-However, there are several dispersed across Anchorage that operate 24/7, allowing the elderly to get seen by a medical professional easily when needed.
+Keep in mind that if you require a lot of medical attention, you'll want to pick a city where you won't have to commute too far to a hospital in case of an emergency.
+Most of the remote areas of the state require you to travel far to get to the nearest hospital.
+However, there are several dispersed across Anchorage that operate 24/7, allowing older adults to visit medical professionals easily when needed.
 Fairbanks and Juneau also have hospitals within reach.
 In remote areas of the state, residents have no choice but to travel in a tiny plane for hours to get to a good hospital.
-Not only can this become costly over time, but also inconvenient and not time-efficient especially in an emergency.
+Not only can this become costly over time, but it’s also inconvenient.
+It isn’t time-efficient, especially in an emergency.

-The overall cost of living may not be considered the most affordable in Alaska, but the low taxes and annual stipend from the state ($1-2k per permanent resident — more on this below) do help with the cost perspective.
-The U.S. News & World Report actually ranked Alaska as one of its top places for retirees from a tax perspective!
+The overall cost of living may not be considered the most affordable in Alaska, but the low taxes and annual stipend from the state ($1,000 to $2,000 per permanent resident — more on this below) do help with the cost perspective.
+The U.S. News & World Report ranked Alaska as one of its top places for retirees from a tax perspective!

 Whether you're looking for independent living, assisted living, memory care, or nursing home care, the senior living options in Alaska are ample.
 Learn more about each and get an idea of your options and which would suit you best below.

-For Alaskan seniors living in their own home, care costs are pretty much the same across the state.
-They range from $22.50-$29.50 an hour, which averages out to $26.50 an hour regardless of the location.
-Those living in remote areas don't have to worry about higher fees — however, the cost of independent living care in Alaska is still more per hour than the other states along the Pacific.
+For Alaskan seniors living in their own homes, care costs are pretty much the same across the state.
+They range from $22.50 to $29.50 an hour, which averages out to $26.50 an hour regardless of the location.
+Those living in remote areas don't have to worry about higher fees; however, the cost of independent living in Alaska is still more per hour than in other states along the Pacific.
 Seniors requiring medical attention will have to pay more per hour on top of the home care cost.

 Independent living in Alaska is a good choice for seniors who are healthy and independent, but just want to live with others in the same age range.
 On-site maintenance and housekeeping services are taken care of, so that elders can focus on their well-being and socializing with their neighbors.